 A standalone book is like an island — it depends on its own merit to draw crowds, and unlike a series, it may not have a built-in audience at launch.
-So some marketing strategies, like the highly effective tactic of making one book permafree as a gateway into a series, won’t work for standalones.
+So some book marketing strategies, like the highly effective tactic of making one book permafree as a gateway into a series, won’t work for standalones.
 And yet, standalone books have always had a presence on bestseller lists — remember Gone Girl?
-So what marketing strategies work best for standalones?
+So what book marketing strategies work best for standalones?

 1. Cross-promote the standalone book in similar titles

 Cross-promotion isn’t just for books in a series.
 Standalone books present just as big of an opportunity to gain loyal fans.
 If readers fall in love with an author’s writing, or the way they build tension, or the elegance of their descriptions, or the steaminess of their romance scenes, they’ll seek out the author’s other books, whether the characters from this book continue their story or not.
 In fact, over 60 percent of readers we’ve surveyed said they purchased other books by an author they discovered through an ebook price promotion.

 Make it easy for readers to discover a standalone books by promoting it in your other standalones’ back matter.
 If you have a large backlist, feature books from the same genre or the ones you think fans of that book would enjoy.

 Here are some more resources to help you learn how to do this:

 - Ideas on how to cross-promote books in the back matter

 - How to create the links when your book is on multiple retailers